 Talking to yourself in the mirror and repeating Spanish words and expressions you have been practicing is a great way of seeing how your mouth, tongue and teeth move when you talk.

 You can compare your mouth movements with those of natives and see where you can improve.
 You can even imagine that you are talking to another person and practice some small talk and simple conversations!
-Once you get beyond the feeling of embarrassment (and stop laughing at yourself every two seconds) you will be able to effectively practice your Spanish in front of the mirror.
+Once you get beyond the feeling of embarrassment, you will be able to effectively practice your Spanish in front of the mirror.